sinonjs/referee-sinon/docs/index.md

 # referee-sinon

-Sinon.JS assertions for the referee assertion library.
+Sinon.JS and the referee assertion library in one package.

 ## Usage